danielpreotiuc/trendminer-clustering/README.md

 ## Webservice

+You must have [Cherrypy installed] (http://www.cherrypy.org/)

 To run, start first the webservice script:

 	python wsscl.py cluster.file cluster.label.file

 cluster.file is the file with the cluster asssignments in the format (word clusterid importance) , same as the output of the run script.
+Default is cl.

-cluster.label.file is a file with the cluster labels given as one label/line
+cluster.label.file is a file with the cluster labels given as one label/line.
+Default is cl.lab or cluter.file.lab if the first parameter is given.

-Defaults are cl and cl.lab

-You must have [Cherrypy installed] (http://www.cherrypy.org/)

 Then use curl to interact with the service.
 There are 3 endpoints, all returning JSON objects: